abubakar-kashif/EngineerOS/README.md

 Progress
 ```

-The long-term goal is to provide engineering students with an interactive environment where they can learn concepts, build circuits, experiment with parameters, validate their results, understand mistakes, and document their work.
+The goal is to give engineering students an environment where they can learn a concept, experiment with it, build and simulate circuits, inspect results, understand mistakes, and document what they learned.

 ---

-## Project Status
+## Current Status

-🚧 **Currently under active development**
+🚧 **Actively under development**

-The project is being developed incrementally.
+EngineerOS is being developed incrementally as a full-stack engineering learning platform.

-### Current Phase

-The current development phase focuses on building the complete website foundation:

-* Frontend application
-* Backend API
-* Database
-* API contracts
-* Documentation
-* Engineering experiments
-* Dashboard and workspace interfaces
-* Testing infrastructure
-* GitHub collaboration workflow

-Advanced AI systems and real circuit simulation will be implemented in later development phases.
+The current system includes the core website, authentication, engineering experiments, quizzes, reports, resources, AI Mentor functionality, simulation workspace functionality, result visualization, learning progress, and a public landing experience.

+The platform continues to evolve as additional engineering and learning capabilities are developed.

 ---

+# Key Features

+## 🌐 Public Landing Experience

+EngineerOS includes a public landing page that introduces the platform before authentication.

+The landing experience provides:

+* Platform overview
+* Engineering-focused product presentation
+* Feature highlights
+* Learning workflow
+* AI Mentor introduction
+* Calls to action for Login and Registration
+* Responsive design
+* Animated/reveal-based visual elements

+The public landing page is separate from the authenticated application.

+---

-## Core Features
+## 🔐 Authentication

+EngineerOS provides an authentication flow for accessing the learning environment.

+The authentication system includes:

+* User registration
+* Login
+* Email verification
+* Protected application routes
+* Verification-required handling
+* Password reset flow
+* Authenticated sessions
+* Secure backend-side credential handling

+Authentication and verification are integrated with the existing application rather than being handled directly by the frontend.

+---

+## ⚡ Engineering Experiments

-EngineerOS is planned around several major areas.
+EngineerOS is built around interactive electrical engineering experiments.

-### 1. Engineering Experiments

-Students will be able to explore electrical engineering experiments including:
+The initial experiment library includes:

 * Ohm's Law
 * Series Circuits